-- To ensure that paths are terminating we define them to be irreducible in the operational semantics. - At the same time, we define a path lookup operation that retrieves the value that a path refers to in the runtime environment, and show that paths that have the types of values always reference a value of the same type. - We restrict how objects are defined and typed at nested levels while still allowing type abstractions that are even more expressive than DOT's. - 2.
-To allow non-terminating paths pDOT supports cyclic references allow cyclic paths between paths which makes the calculus less restrictive and also easier to define. - 3.
+- At the same time, we define a path lookup operation that retrieves the value that a path refers to in the runtime environment, and show that paths that have the types of values always reference a value of the same type. - We restrict how objects are defined and typed at nested levels while still allowing type abstractions that are even more expressive than DOT's. - 2.
+To allow non-terminating paths, pDOT supports cyclic references all between paths which makes the calculus less restrictive and also easier to define. - 3.
 To track path aliasing in the type system we use singleton types.
 A singleton type p.type is inhabited with only one value: p.
 If a path p has a singleton type q.type it signals to the type system that p and q are aliases.
 The use of singleton types makes pDOT also the first calculus that formalizes that Scala feature. - 4.
 The pDOT type-safety proof handles arbitrary paths in places where DOT uses variables using various approaches.
 For example, the proof recipe is stratified into additional stages that allow it to avoid additional sources for cyclic typing derivations.
-The proof is presented in detail in Chapter 21.
+The proof is presented in detail in Chapter 20.